 Undergraduate student staff

 Julia Barrett, MCAS ‘19, is from Lansing, New York, and is an International Studies major, concentrating in Ethics and International Social Justice - Economic and Social Development, minoring in Foundation in Education.
-She is the Chief of Staff for the AHANA+ Leadership Council (ALC).
-Julia is beyond excited to join the Women’s Center staff and has a special interest in intersectional feminism, LGBTQ+ rights, gender equality, and sexual assault on campus.
-In her free time, Julia likes to read, eat as much ice cream and pizza as humanly possible, binge watch far too many shows, and sometimes interact with other humans.
+She has been a member of the AHANA+ Leadership Council (ALC) for the last three years.
+Julia has an incredibly love for her job at the Women’s Center and has a special interest in intersectional feminism, LGBTQ+ rights, gender equality, and sexual assault on campus.
+In her free time, Julia likes to read, attempt to kickbox, play her problems away on her ukulele, and sometimes interact with other humans.

 Djanan Kernizan, MCAS '19, is from Queens, New York, and is a Sociology major with a minor in Women's and Gender Studies.
-She is the Co-Captain of the female step team, Females Incorporating Sisterhood Through Step (F.I.S.T.S.).
-Djanan is excited to join the Women's Center Staff to help empower women, and encourage them to let go of the social scripts and roles society pressures them to fulfill.
-She can't wait to interact and connect with the women of Boston College.
-In her free time, Djanan enjoys dancing, hanging out with her amazing friends and family, and obsessing over Justin Bieber.
+She is the President and Co-Captain of BC's female step team, Females Incorporating Sisterhood Through Step (F.I.S.T.S.).
+Djanan is excited to join the Women's Center Staff to help support and empower all women, and celebrate the beautiful and diverse identities they all hold.
+In her free time, Djanan enjoys excessively sleeping, eating, and "spilling tea" with her amazing friends and family.